Ejiro-Frances/blogPreviewCard/README.md

 ### What I learned

-The syntax for box-shadow is (vertical, horizontal, blur, color).
+- The syntax for box-shadow is (vertical, horizontal, blur, color).
+- I learnt how to use downloaded fonts.

 ### Useful resources